-OUR VISION: The Moore Free & Charitable Clinic seeks to create a healthy community through a collaborative effort with the purpose of providing health equity for the uninsured.
+OUR VISION: As a non-profit clinic, Moore Free & Charitable Clinic seeks to create a healthy community by providing health care to the uninsured.

-Chairman of North Carolina Association of Free Clinics
+Chairman of NC Association of Free & Charitable Clinics

 Retired Development Director

 Moore Free & Charitable Clinic is sustained through a community-wide effort which includes many individual gifts, and donations, grants and in-kind contributions from the following generous organizational partners and supporters:

 Carolina Eye Associates PA

 North Carolina Association of Free and Charitable Clinics

 Pinehurst Cardiology Consultants

 Pinehurst Medical Clinic